-The building supply connects to the stripped black and red wires contained in the air handler electrical compartment cavity.
-A ground screw is also contained in this area.
-Attach the Supply wires to the air handler conductors as shown in the unit wiring diagram using appropriately sized solderless connectors or other NEC or CEC approved means.
+The power supply connects to the stripped black and red wires contained in the air handler electrical compartment.
+Attach the supply wires to the air handler conductors as shown in the unit wiring diagram using appropriately sized solderless connectors or other NEC or CEC approved means.
+A ground lug is also provided in the electrical compartment.
+The ground wire from the power supply must be connected to this ground lug.